mixpanel/docs/pages/docs/tracking/reference/distinct-id-limits.md

 }
 ```

 These events can be queried from the dashboard just like any other events.
-A weekly report is sent to project owners if a new hot shard was detected and remediated in the past 7 days.
+A monthly report is sent to project owners if a new hot shard was detected and remediated in the past 7 days.

 ## Recovering from a hot shard
 The process can be broken down into 3 main steps: